-Birba Palm Springs (@birbapalmsprings): One of the best ambiances in Palm Springs, this outdoor patio is shrouded by desert-style trees and hanging lamps, where it offers craft cocktails and delicious pizza (the cauliflower pizza selection here is impeccable).
+One of the best ambiances in Palm Springs, this outdoor patio is shrouded by desert-style trees and hanging lamps, where it offers craft cocktails and delicious pizza (the cauliflower pizza selection here is impeccable).

-Downtown Palm Springs: A long strip of stores and restaurants; many of which, pay homage to the city’s forefront standing as a mecca for retro design.
-Make sure to shop the Trina Turk (@trinaturk) flagship store for upbeat knickknacks and chromatic clothes that are inspired by the fashionista’s love of California confidence and American design.
-Also, make sure to shop art and the funniest coasters you’ve ever seen in your life (of course, if you love incredibly intelligent humor that pushes the limits) at Michael Weems Collection (@michaelweemscollection).
-Also, for retro furnishings and epochal lamps, check out Pelago.
+A long strip of stores and restaurants, many of which pay homage to the city’s forefront standing as a mecca for retro design.
+Make sure to shop the Trina Turk flagship store for upbeat knickknacks and chromatic clothes inspired by the fashionista’s love of California confidence and Americana design.
+Also, make sure to shop art and the funniest coasters you’ve ever seen in your life (of course, if you love incredibly irreverent humor that wonderfully pushes the limits) at Michael Weems Collection.
+For retro furnishings and epochal lamps, check out Pelago.
 Lastly — and this one is a must if you have a 24/7 sweet tooth — grab some chocolate toffee at Brandini Toffee.

-Indian Canyons (@tahquitzandindiancanyons): A desert hike replete with meandering trails, pre-historic rocks and palm trees.
+A desert hike replete with meandering trails, pre-historic rocks, and palm trees.